Secondary sorting after sorting by parent task

 All the versions to be submitted along with a bug reports, please take from the current http://www.redmine.org installation, where I'm submitting the defect in.
 The test screenshot is taken from here.

-Updated by Vitaly Klimov about 11 years ago
+Updated by Vitaly Klimov over 11 years ago

 Please check my plugin - it solves this behavior:

-Updated by Nicolas Ph about 9 years ago
+Updated by Nicolas Ph over 9 years ago

 Well, i have the same issue, a custom query with "Parent task" as first sort field, the second field is ignored, whatever it is.
 The result look like the second field is set to 'Created'.